 Research the requirements to become a personal concierge.
 Learn about the job description and duties and read the step-by-step process to start a career as a personal concierge.

-Do I Want to Be a Personal Concierge?
+Should I Become a Personal Concierge?

 A personal concierge helps clients handle the demands of a hectic lifestyle.
-Unlike a personal assistant, who works for one client full-time, a personal concierge works on a part-time basis for several different clients to complete the errands and tasks that each individual is too busy to handle.
+Unlike a personal assistant, who works for one client full time, a personal concierge works on a part-time basis for several different clients to complete the errands and tasks that each individual is too busy to handle.

 Some concierges choose to work for an existing personal concierge service, while others work for themselves as business owners.
 Select clients may be difficult or demanding, requiring concierges to display an abundance of patience or tact.
 Although a college degree is not usually required, aspiring concierges may benefit from completing postsecondary business courses.
 Optional certifications are available.

 |Degree Level||None required; coursework in business may be helpful, optional bachelor's in business related field|

 |Licensure or Certification||Not required; voluntary certification is available|

 |Key Skills||Excellent customer and personal service, organization, communication skills, word processing and other software, perceptiveness and sensitivity|

-Sources: *CareerInfonet, **U.S. Bureau of Labor Statistics.
+Source: U.S. Bureau of Labor Statistics

-Step One: Consider Education Requirements
+Step 1: Consider Education Requirements

 Because a personal concierge needs a broad skill set, as opposed to technical knowledge related to one field, the education requirements are fairly relaxed.
 Often a personal concierge will have only a high school diploma.
 In order to succeed as personal concierges, individuals need to have patience, problem-solving abilities, people skills and organizational expertise.
-For those who wish to open their own services, a bachelor's degree in a business-related field helps with the behind-the-scenes knowledge needed to operate a business.
+For those who wish to open their own services, a bachelor's degree in a business related field helps with the behind-the-scenes knowledge needed to operate a business.

-Step Two: Receive Training
+Step 2: Receive Training

 The duties of a personal concierge change depending on whether he or she works in the personal or corporate field.
 Specific training for these duties can be found in books, online or through professional organizations such as the International Concierge and Lifestyle Management Association.
 Securing a job at an existing business provides on-the-job training in many areas, such as travel arrangements and personal shopping.

-Step Three: Search for a Job
+Step 3: Search for a Job